 Mexico City: Day of the Dead Comfort

-Fiesta the night away at a vibrant street party in a neighbourhood in Mexico City and get into the true spirit of this haunting ceremonial festival.
+Fiesta the night away in Mexico City and get into the true spirit of this haunting ceremonial festival.

 Get the low-down on all of the traditions and rituals of the Day of the Dead festival, including taking part in making your own traditional altar offering.